 The rest of the paper is organized as follows.
 Section 3 describes the data and provides descriptive statistics and preliminary evidence of open banking.
-Section 4 presents the empirical methodology and Section 5 reports the empirical results.
-Then, I provide potential avenues for future research and conclude in Section 6.
+Section 4 presents the empirical methodology, Section 5 reports the empirical results, and Section 6 provides some robustness checks and sensitivity analyses.
+Then, I provide potential avenues for future research and conclude in Section 7.